Anna Torv

 Anna Torv (born 7 June 1979) is an Australian actress.
-She is known for her roles as Olivia Dunham on the Fox science fiction series Fringe (2008–2013), Wendy Carr in the Netflix crime thriller series Mindhunter (2017–2019), and Tess in the HBO post-apocalyptic drama series The Last of Us (2023).
-Her performance in Fringe earned her four Saturn Awards for Best Actress on Television and nominations for the Critics' Choice Television Award for Best Actress in a Drama Series.
+Her performance as Olivia Dunham in the Fox science fiction series Fringe (2008–2013) earned her four consecutive Saturn Awards for Best Actress on Television, a record for any performer.
+She portrayed psychologist Wendy Carr in the Netflix period crime drama Mindhunter (2017–2019) and Tess in the HBO post-apocalyptic drama series The Last of Us (2023).
+Her work on The Last of Us garnered her a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series.
+She is known in Australia for the ABC drama The Newsreader, for which she won two consecutive AACTA Awards.
+She stars in the Netflix drama series Territory, set in Australia's Northern Territory, which premiered in October 2024.

 Early life

-Torv was born in Melbourne on 7 June 1979, the daughter of Susan (née Carmichael), of Scottish descent and Hans Arvid Torv, of Estonian ancestry.
-She grew up on the Gold Coast and has a younger brother.
-She is estranged from her father.
-Her paternal aunt, journalist Anna Mann dePeyster (née Torv; formerly Murdoch) was married to media mogul Rupert Murdoch for 31 years; through this marriage, Torv is the cousin of Elisabeth, Lachlan, and James Murdoch.
-She attended All Saints Anglican School and Benowa State High School, graduating from Benowa in 1996.
-She graduated from the National Institute of Dramatic Art with a performing arts degree in 2001.
+Torv was born in Melbourne on 7 June 1979, the daughter of Susan (née Carmichael), of Scottish descent, and Hans Arvid Torv (Tõrv), a property developer and radio presenter of Estonian ancestry.
+At age six, she moved with her mother and younger brother to the Gold Coast, where she grew up, attending Benowa State High School, where she graduated in 1996.
+As of 2008, Torv had been estranged from her father for many years.

+Torv's paternal aunt, journalist Anna dePeyster, was married to media mogul Rupert Murdoch for 31 years.
+Through this marriage, Torv is a cousin of Elisabeth, Lachlan, and James Murdoch.

+Following her high school graduation, she relocated to Sydney, New South Wales, where she had been accepted into the National Institute of Dramatic Art (NIDA) at the age of 17.
+As she was too young to get an electricity account on her own, and to go to pubs, she decided to take a "gap year", during which she worked as cafe and bar staff.
+She graduated with a performing arts degree in 2001.